Organized vs. Unorganized Personality Traits

 How to work with an unorganized person

-Working with an unorganized person can look very different depending on the person’s role, level, experience, and other personality traits.
-Here are some ideas you can keep in mind when managing a disorganized employee.
+Working with an unorganized person can look very different depending on the person's role, level, experience, and other personality traits.
+Here are some ideas you can keep in mind when managing a disorganized personality type.

 How to train an unorganized person